zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 # August 2012: Prototype new part rendering

-Initially added for "100 player" project, in October it evolved to render all parts and continued to be used as part renderer until the introducion of instancing in 2018.
+Initially added for "100 player" project, in October it evolved to render all parts and continued to be used as part renderer until the introduction of instancing in 2018.
 Otherwise known as "featherweight parts".
 This was further optimized and deployed around November 2012.
 Most of this code survived to this day but evolved over time, and is still used when instancing doesn't apply.

 The core idea in this system was to dynamically batch meshes together, for characters this would be based on the character model hierarchy, and for everything else the grouping is spatial.
 This allowed us to reduce the number of draw calls, which was a big concern due to both driver overhead and inefficiencies in OGRE.